Losant/losant-docs/docs/workflows/triggers/virtual-button.md

+flowclass: Cloud
+description: Learn more about the Losant Virtual Button Trigger.

 # Virtual Button Trigger

-The virtual button trigger will trigger a workflow when the "virtual button" is pressed.
+The Virtual Button Trigger will fire a workflow when the "virtual button" is pressed.
 The common use case of the virtual button is to debug and test workflows, without having to wait for an external trigger of some kind.

 ![Virtual Button Trigger](/images/workflows/triggers/virtual-button-trigger.png "Virtual Button Trigger")